 This string type is generally used by more advanced players.

-There are various types of polyester string:
+Types of polyester string:

-4) Co-polyester – Better comfort and more elasticity
+This string offers better comfort and more elasticity

 What are the pros of polyester strings?